Byron Buxton Player Props: Twins vs. White Sox

 Byron Buxton At The Plate

-- Buxton leads Minnesota in slugging percentage (.500) and total hits (11) this season.
+- Buxton leads Minnesota with 11 hits, batting .314 this season with three extra-base hits.

-- Among qualifying hitters in MLB play, he ranks 40th in batting average, 83rd in on-base percentage, and 59th in slugging.
+- Among qualifying batters in baseball, he ranks 46th in batting average, 93rd in on-base percentage, and 66th in slugging.

-- Buxton will look to extend his four-game hitting streak.
-He's batting .238 with one homer during his last games.

-- Buxton has picked up a hit in 87.5% of his eight games this season, with at least two hits in 50.0% of those games.
+- Buxton has picked up a hit in seven of nine games this season, with multiple hits four times.

-- He has homered in one of eight games, and in 2.8% of his plate appearances.
+- He has homered in one of nine games, and in 2.7% of his plate appearances.

-- Buxton has driven in a run in one game this year, and it was more than one in that game.
+- Buxton has an RBI in one game this year, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.